RConijn/RevisionEvent/README.md

 in:  all_eye_keys.csv

-out: several machine learning models (see models folder)
+out: several machine learning models

 `interpret_revision_end.R` Several functions to explore the performance of the machine learning models, including plots and feature importance.